Pierogi: Origins

-While the origin of the pierogi is often under debate, the exact origin of the dish is unknown and unverifiable.
+Because the exact origin of the pierogi is unknown and unverifiable, it is the subject of frequent debate.
 Dumplings most likely originated in China and became widespread in Europe during the Middle Ages or later periods.
 Some claim that pierogi were spread by Marco Polo's expeditions through the Silk Road, thus suggesting a connection to Chinese mantou.
 Other sources theorize that in the 13th century, pierogi were brought by Saint Hyacinth of Poland from the Far East (Asia) via what was then the Kievan Rus'.
 These became characteristic to Central and East European cuisines, where different varieties (preparation methods, ingredients, fillings) were invented.
+According to another theory, the dish was adopted in the territories of contemporary Ukraine from Turks, whose cuisine has a similar speciality known as düs-vara.

 Ingredients and preparation

 Fillings

-Pierogi may be stuffed (singularly or in combinations) with mashed potatoes, fried onions, quark or farmer cheese, cabbage, sauerkraut, ground meat, mushrooms, spinach, or other ingredients depending on the cook's preferences.
-Dessert versions of the dumpling can be stuffed with sweetened quark or with a fresh fruit filling such as cherry, strawberry, raspberry, blueberry, apple or plum; stoned prunes are sometimes used, as well as jam.
+Pierogi may be stuffed (singly or in combinations) with mashed potatoes, fried onions, quark or farmer cheese, cabbage, sauerkraut, ground meat, mushrooms, spinach, or other ingredients depending on the cook's preferences.
+Dessert versions of the dumpling can be stuffed with sweetened quark or with a fresh fruit filling such as cherry, strawberry, raspberry, bilberry, blueberry, apple, or plum; stoned prunes are sometimes used, as well as jam.
 For more flavor, sour cream can be added to the dough mixture, and this tends to lighten the dough.

 Preparation

 The dough, which is made by mixing flour and warm water, sometimes with an egg, is rolled flat and then cut into squares with a knife or circles using a cup or drinking glass.
 The dough can be made with some mashed potato, creating a smoother texture.
 Another variation, popular in Slovakia, uses dough made of flour and curd with eggs, salt, and water.

-The filling is placed in the middle and the dough folded over to form a half circle or rectangle or triangle if the dough is cut squarely.
+The filling is placed in the middle and the dough folded over to form a half circle or rectangle or triangle (if the dough is cut squarely).
 The seams are pressed together to seal the pierogi so that the filling will remain inside when it is cooked.
 The pierogi are simmered until they float, drained, and then sometimes fried or baked in butter before serving or fried as leftovers.
 They can be served with melted butter or sour cream, or garnished with small pieces of fried bacon, onions, and mushrooms.
 Dessert varieties may be topped with apple sauce, jam, or varenye.